-Notes: Students should be aware that certain past criminal and civil behavior may prohibit employment opportunities in some health IT occupations.
+Notes: Students should be aware that certain past criminal and civil behavior may prohibit employment opportunities in some healthcare/IT occupations.
+Students may be required to take a background check and a 5-panel drug screen in order to be eligible for an intern-ship and for employment.
 Students are encouraged to research these situations.